Almost every circus artist I’ve spoken with about prior physical therapy experience says something like this:

 - You can also ask them to expand on the experience the therapist has with performing artists/dancers/gymnasts, to give you a better idea of their history.

 This may be unpopular, but its very true.
-Some of the best therapists I know have what are referred to as “cash-based practices,” and are not in-network with insurance companies.
-This means that you essentially pay a set fee for a set amount of time with the therapist…much like you would with a massage therapist or personal trainer.
+Some of the best therapists I know choose to be “out of network” with insurance companies, which means you essentially pay a set fee for a set amount of time with the physio…much like you would with a massage therapist or personal trainer.
 THIS IS MY FAVORITE MODEL, and it’s the model I use in my clinic.
 This allows the physio to treat unrestricted by insurance regulations or clinic productivity requirements.
 Because insurance companies reimburse only 25-50% of what is actually billed by the physio, many PT clinics often use PT assistants or aids to fill therapy time.
 They also frequently use antiquated modalities like ultrasound that are ineffective but reimbursed by insurance.
 As a result, therapists in these clinics have to treat 4-5 patients per hour to combat the poor insurance reimbursement.
-In the cash-based model, the PT is free to work outside the restrictions of insurance companies and have longer treatment times that are suited to exactly what the patient needs.
+In the out-of-network model, the PT is free to work outside the restrictions of insurance companies and have longer treatment times that are suited to exactly what the patient needs.
+Your visits are guided by YOUR goals, not your insurance companies goals!
 Additionally, insurance often will not reimburse visits beyond those necessary to return to basic “activities of daily living,” which sadly does not include recreational sports or circus arts.
-In this “cash-based” model, you and your PT are in charge of your care…NOT your insurance company!
+In this model, you and your PT are in charge of your care…NOT your insurance company!